Prototype

 // The line above

 First, the interpreter looks through every property the object itself has.
-For example, adult has only one own property — age.
-But besides that one, it actually has a few more properties, which were inherited from Object.prototype.
+For example, adult has only one own property—age.
+However, it also has several properties inherited from Object.prototype.

 let stringRepresentation = adult.toString();